Skip to main content

 Wednesday, 18th September 2024 | 13:30-15:30

-In this exciting new era for renal medicine, this webinar will provide an opportunity to hear from national experts from primary and secondary care.
-The programme will focus on CKD and cover many aspects of the prevention and treatment of this condition.
-Subjects to be presented and discussed include the public health impact of CKD, a comprehensive clinical management update which will also cover the interaction of CKD with type 2 diabetes and cardiovascular disease.
-Finally, we will have an update on the national transformation of renal services programme.
+In this exciting new era for renal medicine, this webinar provided an opportunity to hear from national experts from primary and secondary care.
+The programme focussed on CKD and covered many aspects of the prevention and treatment of this condition.
+The subjects that were presented and discussed included the public health impact of CKD and a comprehensive clinical management update and also covered the interaction of CKD with type 2 diabetes and cardiovascular disease.
+Finally, we had an update on the national transformation of renal services programme.

 Agenda